oberon-chat/chat-client/README.md

 #### Portable Application

-To run the portable development server run `yarn portable`.
+To run the portable development server run `PORT=7030 yarn portable`.

 **Note**: In order to run the server a production build must be generated using `yarn build`.